shivivats/food-blog/_posts/2021-05-19-shortbread-brownies.md

 ---
-layout: post
 title:  "Shortbread Brownies"
-author: shivi
 categories: [ Sweets, Chocolate, Dessert ]
 image: assets/images/food-pics/shortbread-brownies/header.png
 image_sliders:
   - slider_shortbreadbrownies
 ---
-Unfortunately, I dont have a lot of pictures of this, as is the case with a lot of my recipes (as to why that is, more info in [this post]()).
+A great combination of two great baked products.
+The shortbread base and the almost underbaked brownies contrast each other very well.
+Small-ish portions paired with coffee (if that's your thing) tasted absolutely amazing!

-It annoys me that a lot of food blogs/websites nowadays have a ton of text before they *actually* show the recipe, and I dont want my blog to fall into that category.
-So without further ado, here's the recipe for a 23x33 cm (or a 9x13 inch) baking dish.
+Here's the recipe for a 23x33 cm (or a 9x13 inch) baking dish.

 ### Ingredients